nzh-zhou/testrepo3/README.md

 # Hello!

-Welcome to this test file where you waste your time reading this sentence.
+Welcome to this test file.

 We be testing how merging commits with the same diffs work!

-Test code :)
+See the "conflict resolved" commit where there exists no diffs